Marco-Costa1602/Marco-Costa1602/README.md

 </div>

-### <div align="center">I'm Marco, a Software Engineer and Computer Science student!</div>
+### <div align="center">I'm Marco, a Software Engineer student!</div>

-- 🔭 I don't work as a dev...
-Yet!
+- 🔭 Working as a Back-end Dev.

 - 🌱 I’m currently learning C# and ASP.NET at Blue Ed-Tech
-- and Computer Science at UFSJ.
+- 🌱 Learning Java
+- I also want to learn JS

-- ❓ Ask me about Python and Mysql.
+- ❓ Ask me about C# and ASP.NET .

 - ⚡ I'm always open minded to learn new things.

-- My most recent project is: https://github.com/Marco-Costa1602/Projeto-Locadora (It's a project about a "Video Store")<br/>
+- My most recent project is: https://github.com/Marco-Costa1602/GameLibrary (It's a Rest API")<br/>
-It was made using Python, Flask and MySql Workbench to process http requisitons.
-(GET, POST etc...)
-The system was made mainly by using Endpoints.
+It was made C# and ASP.NET.
+Was made with the purpose to be kind of a Game Library, where it's possible to<br>
+insert new games, register new users, and sells these "games" to the user!

 <br/>